leenalmousa/keypad_7seg_8086-/README.md

 ## Course context

 Built for the Microprocessors course at PSUT.
-Demonstrates I/O port handling on the 8086, address decoding with the 74LS138, matrix-keypad scanning, and 7-segment encoding &mdash; without using any library calls.
+Demonstrates I/O port handling on the 8086, address decoding with the 74LS138, matrix-keypad scanning, and 7-segment encoding; without using any library calls.

 ## Author